 Companies that improve the energy-efficiency of their operations are likely to see cost savings and higher profit margins.
-A focus on the amount of energy consumed across the network, and a breakdown of the network energy mix (renewable vs. non-renewable) by location (grid vs. off-grid), will allow operators to target where efficiencies can be made.
+A focus on the amount of energy consumed across the network and a breakdown of the network energy mix (renewable vs non-renewable) will allow operators to target where efficiencies can be made.
 The intensity measure will also provide comparability between operators, although geographical differences will have to be considered by data users.